OGGM/oggm/docs/pitfalls.rst

 As the OGGM project is gaining visibility and momentum, we also see an increase of potential misuse or misunderstandings about what OGGM can and cannot do.
-Refer to our :ref:`faq` for a general introduction.
+Refer to our :doc:`faq` for a general introduction.
 Here, we discuss specific pitfalls in more details.

 The default ice dynamics parameter "Glen A" is roughly calibrated